NixOS/rfcs/rfcs/0123-flake-names.md

 # Drawbacks
 [drawbacks]: #drawbacks

 This may cause clutter and additional maintenance.
+Since this changes the output of nix flake metadata and nix flake show, it might cause scripts that read this output to break.

 # Alternatives
 [alternatives]: #alternatives